 3.14.4 common-mode failure mechanisms such as common fuel source, connections or plant stability / ride-through capability;

-3.14.5 capping of generation contribution in the event that the generation contribution is dominant with respect to circuit infeed capability
+3.14.5 capping of generation contribution in the event that the generation contribution is dominant with respect to circuit infeed capability.

 3.15 The effective contribution of large power stations to demand group importing capacity, shall not exceed the levels indicated in Table 3.2 while taking due account of the considerations detailed in paragraph 3.13.